Muhammad Khan Junejo

-After participating in the elections held in 1985, he was chosen to form the government on a Pakistan Muslim League's platform, of which, he took over the party's presidency.
-His government was noted for the support of conservatism, austerity measures that ultimately reduces the government budget deficits and repealed the emergency laws to allow the freedom of press and media in the country.
-Despite strong resistance and fierce opposition from President Zia-ul-Haq, Junejo authorized his Foreign Minister Yakob Khan to sign and ratified the Geneva Accords in 1988.
-His relations with President Zia-ul-Haq also soured when he opened the parliamentary inquiry on Ojhri Camp disaster, also in 1988.

-On 29 May 1988, Prime Minister Junejo was dismissed by President Zia who leveled charges on incompetency and economic stagflation and immediately called for new general elections.
-After the general elections held in 1988, he led his own faction while being ceremonial party's presidency.
+After participating in the 1985 elections, he was chosen to form the government on Pakistan Muslim League's platform, of which, he took over the party's presidency.
+His government was noted for its support of conservatism, austerity measures that reduced the government budget deficit, and repealing of the emergency laws which allowed the freedom of press and media in the country.
+Despite strong resistance and fierce opposition from President Zia-ul-Haq, Junejo authorized his Foreign Minister Zain Noorani to sign and ratify the Geneva Accords in 1988.
+His relations with President Zia-ul-Haq further soured when he opened a parliamentary inquiry on the Ojhri Camp disaster in 1988.
+On 29 May 1988, Prime Minister Junejo was dismissed by President Zia over charges on incompetence and economic stagflation and immediately called for new general elections.
+After the general elections held in 1988, he led his own faction while holding ceremonial party's presidency.

 Early life and education

 Mohammad Khan Junejo belonged to a Sindhi Rajput Family.
-He was born in Sindhri Tharparker in Mirpur Khas District, Sind, British India on 18 August 1932.
-He hailed from an influential agriculturalist (Haji Alisher Shah) feudalist family in Sind that had a traditional conservative mindset.
+He was born in Mirpur Khas District, Sindh, British India on 18 August 1932.
+He hailed from an influential agriculturalist family in Sindh that had a traditional conservative mindset.

 He was educated at the St. Patrick's High School in Karachi and later graduated from the St. Patrick's College.
 He went to Hastings in England where he was trained as an agriculturist and earned a diploma to be certified in 1954.

-Junejo was an agriculturist and a farmer who cultivated the famed mangoes (the Sindhri) in his local village in the Mirpur Khas.
-Junejo was a conservative Muslim and a dominant figure in his village, who had his wife living in the village for her entire life, and kept her out of public sight even when he was elected as Prime Minister and eventually moved to Prime Minister's Secretariat.
+Junejo was an agriculturist and a farmer who cultivated the famed Sindhri mangoes in his local village in Mirpur Khas.
+His father, Deen Mohammed Junejo a landowner in modern day Mirpurkhas District (Sindhri) is also notable for being the one to introduce South Indian variety of mango to his plantations, which over time developed into the Sindhri mango.
+Junejo was a conservative Muslim and a dominant figure in his village, who had his wife living in the village for her entire life, and kept her out of public sight even when he was elected as prime minister and eventually moved to Prime Minister's Secretariat.
 Nothing or very little was known about his wife as he often traveled and visited other states with his elder daughter; he was married with five children.